-The Australian Centre for Contemporary Art (ACCA) is Melbourne’s leading contemporary art gallery presenting the most challenging, innovative and creative visual art of our time.
+Australian Centre for Contemporary Art (ACCA) is Melbourne’s leading contemporary art gallery, and the distinctive rust-red building has become a city icon.

 Campbell Arcade, Flinders Street, Melbourne

-Campbell Arcade is an underground shopping precinct that is entered from Flinders Street.
-It was built in 1956 as a subway connecting Degraves Street with Flinders Street Station.
+Entered from Flinders Street, Campbell Arcade underground shopping precinct dates from 1956 and connects Degraves Street with Flinders Street Station.

 Centre for Adult Education